 It’s about time this was bought to our attention and I’ve written about this in numerous blogs and talk about it in my Masterclass and in my programmes.
 And yes, your age that you go into natural menopause is deemed important by this new study.
 If you had an early puberty (under 11 years old) then you may enter menopause earlier than the average global age of 51.3 yrs).
 If you are underweight then your risk of entering early menopause increases too.
 Earlier onset of menopause (when periods have ceased) is also associated with increased cardio-vascular disease risk.

-So, if you are an avid exerciser and thinner and you are in menopause, then please, keep an eye on your cardiac health.
+So, if you are an avid exerciser and you are in menopause or post-menopause, then please, keep an eye on your cardiac health.
 Talk to your Doctor about this and get your blood pressure checked regularly – especially if you aren’t sleeping.
 Whether you are overweight or underweight, not sleeping is another high marker of the changing risk for Cardio-vascular disease as you move through menopause as well.
-If you look on my blog page, you will find numerous articles about the connection between menopause and your worsening sleep.

 With the world going into a huge age shift, this is why the United Nations announced in 2020, that they were naming 2020 to 2030, the Decade of Healthy Ageing.
 And ageing starts in mid-life.
 For women this means our menopause transition and whist exercise matters as we age, the question is ‘how much?’ and ‘how hard?’
 Thank to the studies that have emerged from the American Heart Association, we now know that there is a dose-response effect wth exercise and cardiovascular disease prevention.